 With Catalate’s global network of parks, resorts, and attractions, our team has access to millions of ticket and season pass searches at different price points and dates.
 This gives us the ability to compare attraction data internationally and view different strategies in a controlled environment.

 We selected 3 different examples, each comparing 2 resorts from similar attractions — as it relates to region, size, and window ticket rate — with different pricing strategies.
 As you’ll see, the results are quite notable.

-- Two East Coast resorts
+- Two East Coast Resorts in the United States

 - Each does ~200K visits annually

 Each point in the scatterplot below represents a distinct price point for each trip date of the season for a standard 1-day ticket.
 Partner A, shown in green, implemented a dynamic pricing strategy.
 Partner B offered a static — one price — ticket per trip date.
 The two revenue charts show the result of these different strategies.